-Wajibu Wetu works with national, grassroots organisations and movements who employ media, cultural and art work to sensitise women, men and youth on raising their levels of civic consciousness, promote active citizenship and enhance responsiveness of duty bearers.
+Wajibu Wetu works with grassroots organisations and movements who employ media, cultural and art work to raise women's, men's and youth's level of civic consciousness, promote active citizenship and enhance responsiveness of duty bearers.
 The programme achieves this by supporting non-traditional civil society organisations working within culture and media spaces whose work, though small in scale, has impacted positively towards addressing injustices and human rights violations.

 Some key Accomplishments so far

 - Increased public participation in county governance processes across all the target counties, especially among women, youths and people living with disability.

 - Supported activism behind art and culture (artivism) a fast-emerging driver of democratisation expanding the civic engagement space.

 - Tuko Macho Web Series received international accolades including selection for screening at the Toronto International Film Festival.